EthanCarollo/just.bevy/readme.md

 ![](readme_assets/before_after.jpg)

-So i don't recommend it and i just don't understand the fck why everyone is talking about this actually saying it already killed vscode
+So i don't recommend it and i just don't understand the fck why everyone is talking about this actually saying it already killed vscode (and i can't use it on my arch)

 - #### VSCode

-I love VSCode but, I don't want to take 20 min to configure it too, so I didn't test it, but I think it can be a pretty good solution if we want to dev in Rust
+I love VSCode but, I don't want to take 20 min to configure it too, so I didn't test it, but I think it can be a pretty good solution if we want to dev in Rust cause of its versatility and large ecosystems of plugins.

 - #### Rust Rover ❤️

 My preferred one, just install it, launch it, it works.
 Good autocompletion, shortcuts works (and ofc you can set differents keymaps with plugins), good.
 Slower than zed ofc but it shortcuts works at least.
-Thanks JetBrain
+Thanks JetBrain to make such cool things for poor students.